Assess whether recovery-simulation results are ready to use

 assess_mfrm_recovery(), output fromevaluate_mfrm_recovery().
 Forplot.mfrm_recovery_assessment(), output fromassess_mfrm_recovery().- min_reps

-Minimum replication count expected before treating the simulation as more than a smoke check.
+Minimum replication count expected before treating the simulation for inferential use.

 - min_success_rate